 Check out this article which details all of the other advantages of virtual staging.

 As a real estate photographer, you’ll want to think about your process a bit differently when shooting a home that’s going to be virtually staged.
 Here are a few tips to make sure you’re shooting the best possible image for virtual staging:

 Virtual staging furniture is meticulously designed to resemble real furniture, decor, and appliances that you would find in a home.
 Because virtual furniture looks so real, you’ll need to take high-resolution real estate photos in order to make sure your images don’t end up looking fake.

-Taking photos on your iPhone or point-and-shoot cameras are not recommended for virtual staging.
-Using a DSLR camera and shooting in a RAW file format will give your virtual staging editors the best change to make your images look as realistic as possible.
+Taking photos on your iPhone or point-and-shoot cameras is not recommended for virtual staging.
+Using a DSLR camera and shooting in a RAW file format will give your virtual staging editors the best chance to make your images look as realistic as possible.

 2. Use a camera with high dynamic range (HDR)

 The wide range of lighting in real estate photography makes it necessary to take images using a DSLR (Digital Single Lens Reflex) camera.
 Cheap cameras or even high-end smartphones generally lack the ability to handle such a wide range of lighting.